tbensky/iCanText/README.md

 ## 📖 The story behind iCanText

-I am a Gen-X tech-savvy computer/phone/device user.
+I am a Gen-X tech-savvy computer, phone, and device user.
 That said, I cannot text.
 I just can't do it.
 Texting is a necessary part of our lives, and is nothing but an <i>exercise in frustration</i> for me.

 I cannot text with my two thumbs.
 I cannot text with one thumb.
 I cannot hold a phone with _both_ hands in a way that keeps my thumbs free.
 I cannot send out a "quick" text; texting is very laborious and frustrating for me.
 Sometimes I look at people who do that fast texting with their thumbs and marvel at their dexterity.
 I simply cannot do this.